Copyright 1994 - 2018 Bill's Bible Basics

 Isaiah 40:31, KJV

-That is so true!
-My old flesh gets so tired sometimes, but when the Lord really starts pouring it on, I get so into the Spirit that I forget about time and my aching body.
-The next thing you know, I see the sunlight peeking through my window!
-The quiet of the night is a great time for getting things from the Lord when all other distractions have been lessened.
+That is so true.
+My old flesh gets so tired sometimes.
+But when the Lord really starts pouring it on, I get so into the Spirit that I forget about time and my aching body.
+The next thing I know, I am seeing the sunlight peeking through my window.
+The quiet of the night is a great time for getting things from the Lord, when all other distractions have been lessened.
 Here is a Bible study tip for you.
-If you would like to continue this study on having clean feet, use search words such as "ways" "path" and "feet" instead of "steps", and you will also come up with some very interesting results.
+If you would like to continue this study regarding having clean feet, in your Bible app, use search words such as "ways" "path" and "feet" instead of "steps", and you will also come up with some very interesting results.
 So the point is, when we walk in the ways of the Lord, He frees us from the bondage of Satan's grip, and we are free and at liberty to soar as high as we want to.
 Consider what King David wrote in this verse:

 "And I will walk at liberty: for I seek thy precepts."